jcreyf/designs/3D-print/TrailerConnector/README.md

 Custom made cover for a standard 4-pin electrical connector for trailers.
 The main motivation to design this, was that the connector that came with the trailer had all its 7 wires exposed to the elements and I wanted to put them in conduits and shield it all better.
+I also designed a holder for the connector to house it when the trailer is not connected to the car.

 See pictures below...